-The Town maintains four individual governmental funds.
-Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances for the General Fund and Community Redevelopment Fund, both identified as major funds.
+The Town maintains three individual governmental funds.
+Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances for the general fund and the other governmental funds.
+The other governmental funds contain the Public Facilities Impact Fund and the Recreation Fund.
+The General Fund is presented as the Town's only major fund.